PageNow/user-api/README.md

 - Postgres container exited with error message ```PostgreSQL Database directory appears to contain a database; Skipping initialization```
 - Ran ```docker-compose down --volumes```

+## Notes

+* Setting up CORS is not supported (to be more accurate, unnecessarily complicated) compared to the one click if you do it at console.
+Also, redirecting ANY method's url path parameter to integration path paramter is not supported by Terraform.
+So, I left that part to be done at console.